shobhitJava/marketPlaceTechGig/README.md

 It includes the initial drafted chaincode file for all the process taking place in the marketplace scenario.

-# To start the blockchian network
+# To start the blockchain network

 Note- Ensure to have prerequisite completed for hyperledger fabric 1)copy the marketplace_solution content in a folder on linux server